Kevin Loughery: Miami Heat

-Legacy
+Legacy and honors

 Naismith Hall of Fame coach Larry Brown once said the real key to Loughery's success as a coach was that he showed his players appreciation for the sacrifices they made as players.
 As a coach, Loughery was also known for his animated interactions with the referees, and receiving technical fouls.
 As of 2000, Loughery had the second most technical fouls in NBA history.

 Loughery was physically tough.
 During a game while playing for the Bullets, Warriors Hall of Fame guard Guy Rodgers punched Loughery with such force that it caused a bridge to fly out of Loughery's mouth.
 Loughery once played in a playoff series while recovering from four broken ribs and a punctured lung, initially wearing a steel jacket for protection.

 As the Nets coach, Loughery was once given three technical fouls in a game by referee Richie Powers, contrary to NBA rules which only allowed for two.
 Powers also gave player Bernard King three technical fouls.
-The game was between the Sixers and the Nets, with Loughery coaching the Nets.
+The game was between the 76ers and the Nets, with Loughery coaching the Nets.
 After a successful protest, the game was replayed months later, from the point in time the technical fouls were assessed.
 Powers was given a multi-game suspension.
-In the interim, there had been a trade between the Sixers and the Nets involving Eric Money, who had earlier played and scored for the Nets, and then later scored in the same (continued) game as a Sixer.
+In the interim, there had been a trade between the 76ers and the Nets involving Eric Money, who had earlier played and scored for the Nets, and then later scored in the same (continued) game as a 76er.

 During the same season, Loughery had been suspended three games for physical contact with a referee, but had won the admiration of his players and owner throughout the year in leading a team that had been on the verge of bankruptcy.